weneedparty/rust_gateway/README.md

-# This is the rust service that controls the voice flow
+# This is the rust service that acts as a gateway

 ## run
 ```bash